-Use the form below to send us your Red Ribbon Fridays Story.
+Use the form below to send us your Red Ribbon Monday Story.
 You may be featured on our website!

 Enrique "Kiki" Camarena was a Drug Enforcement Administration Agent who was tortured and killed in Mexico in 1985.
 In honor of Kiki's memory and his battle against illegal drugs, friends and neighbors began to wear red badges of satin.
 Parents then began to form coalitions using Camarena as their model while embracing his belief that one person can make a difference.
 These coalitions adopted the symbol of Camarena's memory, the Red Ribbon.
 Today, the Red Ribbon serves as a catalyst to mobilize communities to educate youth and encourage participation in drug prevention activities.